Sainey Nyassi

-Sainey Nyassi (born January 31, 1989) is a Gambian professional footballer who plays as a midfielder.
+Sainey Nyassi (born 31 January 1989) is a Gambian professional footballer who plays as a midfielder.

 Club career

 Sainey Nyassi began his career in the Gambia, playing in the GFA League First Division for Gambia Ports Authority.

-Nyassi was scouted by New England Revolution head coach Steve Nicol while playing in the 2007 FIFA U-20 World Cup, and signed with the Revolution shortly thereafter along with his Gambian teammate, Kenny Mansally.
-He made his MLS debut on September 9, 2007 against D.C.
+He was scouted by New England Revolution head coach Steve Nicol while playing in the 2007 FIFA U-20 World Cup, and signed with the Revolution shortly thereafter along with his Gambian teammate, Kenny Mansally.

+Nyassi officially signed for the Revolution on August 31, 2007, as a "youth international."
+He made his MLS debut on 9 September 2007 against D.C.
 United as a substitute, playing the final eight minutes on the right wing.
+The appearance would be his only contribution to the 2007 season.

-He made his first start and scored his first MLS goal on March 29, 2008 in the Revs' 3-0 opening day victory over Houston Dynamo.
-Nyassi was released by New England on May 16, 2013.
+Nyassi made his first start, and scored his first MLS goal, on 29 March 2008 in the Revs' 3-0 2008 opening-day victory over Houston Dynamo.
+In doing so, he became the youngest Revolution player to ever start a season-opener.
+His goal won "Sierra Mist Goal of the Week" for week 1.
+During the 2009 season, he won MLS Goal of the Week in week 3 for his strike against FC Dallas.

+As an understudy of Steve Ralston, Nyassi became a core piece of the Revolution for the next four seasons, never playing in fewer than 20 matches for the club until 2012, when he was sidelined with a hamstring injury in early March, returning on June 27.
+He was released by New England on 16 May 2013.

-On May 27, 2013, Nyassi signed with D.C.
+On 27 May 2013, Nyassi signed with D.C.
 United.

-On June 9, 2014, Nyassi signed for Finnish Club RoPS.
+On 9 June 2014, Nyassi signed for Finnish Club RoPS.

 Nyassi signed with FC Edmonton in February 2015.
 He spent three seasons in Edmonton.
 After the 2017 season, with the future of FC Edmonton and the NASL in doubt, Nyassi was released by the club.

 International career

 Nyassi has represented his nation at various youth levels.
 He played for the Gambian U-17 national team in the 2005 U-17 world championships, and for the U-20 national team in the 2007 U-20 FIFA Championships.
-He scored his first goal for the Senior national team on September 4, 2010 in the 2012 Africa Cup of Nations qualification match against Namibia.
+He scored his first goal for the Senior national team on 4 September 2010 in the 2012 Africa Cup of Nations qualification match against Namibia.